All you need to know about the Queen's Platinum Jubilee concert: airtime, performers and how to watch

 When will the Queen's Platinum Jubilee concert air and how can I watch?

-The Platinum Party at the Palace is set to take place on Saturday 4 June 2022.
+The Platinum Party at the Palace is set to take place tonight, Saturday 4 June 2022.
 Viewers watching at home will be able to tune into BBC One and BBC iPlayer from 7.30pm to experience the concert in full.
-It's set to finish at 10.30pm
+It's set to finish at 10.30pm.

 MORE: Jubilee party decorations & essentials: Balloons, banners, flags & more